 Grilling ribs is a delicious way to enjoy this classic dish, but choosing the right side to cook them on can make all the difference.
 Whether you prefer baby back ribs, spare ribs, or St. Louis-style ribs, the side you choose can impact the taste and texture of the meat.

-See also How long to cook a 9lb rib roast
+See also How to cook chili with dried beans

 When it comes to grilling ribs, there are two main options: bone-side down or bone-side up.
 Let’s take a closer look at each side and how they can affect your ribs.